mjordan/islandora_workbench_docs/docs/fields.md

 viaf%%http://viaf.org/viaf/10646807%%VIAF Record
 ```

-You can include multiple pairs of URL/link text pairs in one CSV field if you separate them with the subdelimiter character:
+You can include multiple triplets of source abbreviation/URL/link text in one CSV field if you separate them with the subdelimiter character:

 ```text
 field_authority_vocabs